 “We’re a community,” she said, “from our neighbors, to our volunteers, to our staff.”
-You can help.

 In 2006, the Hoboken Shelter served 64,412 meals.
 That total increased in 2007 to 66,844.
 “Every single person gets fed,” Cherubini said.
 “There is not one person who is turned away for food.”

 The shelter constantly needs donations, including paper goods and toiletries.
 To find out more or volunteer, call 201.656.5069.
 More information on the shelter and volunteering can be found at www.hobokenshelter.org.

 The story of Millie

 According to Jacklyn Cherubini, who runs the Hoboken Homeless Shelter, the rate of homelessness among women in Hoboken is increasing.

 For instance, “Millie,” who is a single mother, became homeless when she lost her husband eight years ago and could no longer rely on support from relatives.

 She has been a guest at the shelter for eight months, and is using the shelter’s programs to get back on track.
 Last week, she described the shelter as a close-knit community.

 “The people are nice,” she said.
 “As long as you do your chores and help each other, you make it comfortable.”